 ‘It was an interesting and engaging take on what could have been a very dry subject matter,’ says attendee Mark Osborne.

 ‘The approach I take now with my writing is to imagine that I’m talking to a friend.
 Using this strategy means I don’t include business-speak or marketing strategy in my writing,’ says Don.
-‘We also loved the Emphasis style guide, The Write Stuff, and are considering having it personalised for our organisation.’
+‘We also loved the Emphasis style guide, The Write Stuff.’

 The business development effect